NMH1203/pp2025/README.md

 - Your student ID: 2410315
 - Your name: Nguyen Minh Hoang
-- Your class: TCD DD
+- Your class: ICT DD